teeks99/vs-mirror/README.md

 # vs-mirror
-Mirror visual studio installer locally
+A script to download visual studio binaries from Microsoft's servers and zip them up for offline installation.